appcircleio/appcircle-docusaurus/docs/workflows/common-workflow-steps/file-size-check.md

 <Screenshot url='https://cdn.appcircle.io/docs/assets/BE2582-size_order_android.png' />

 ### Input Variables

+This step contains some input variable(s).
+It needs these variable(s) to work.
+The table below gives explanation for this variable(s).

+:::note

 When you enter this component detail, you need to specify the **File Size** and **Check Action**.
 The file size parameter here represents the **maximum allowable** size of the **IPA**, **APK** or **AAB** file.
 If the archived application size exceeds this size, the pipeline will be **broken** or **warned** according to the **fail** or **warn** option you specify in the check action parameter.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/BE2582-size_action.png' />